usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-compare.rst

 	.. image:: /images/scan-compare-details.png

-You can also see the changes as a list.
+You can also see the delta as a list.

 	.. image:: /images/scan-compare-list.png